Several Thousand Migrant Children In U.S. Custody Could Be Released Before Christmas

 A source familiar with the operation of the sprawling tent camp in Tornillo, Texas, said children in that facility had waited 50 days, even after all the vetting was completed.
 He said there are 1,300 children ready to be discharged.

-Johnson said there are about 2,000 children in the shelter system who are ready to be released to already vetted parents in the next 4 to 5 days.
+Johnson said there are about 2,000 children in the shelter system who are ready to be released to already vetted parents in the next four to five days.

 "I don't want to cause any additional harm by keeping kids in care any longer than they need to when they have a thoroughly vetted parent waiting for them," she said.

 On Tuesday, there were 14,600 children in a system whose capacity is 16,000.
 At 91 percent capacity, the government has to either add beds or release children.
-The number of children in the government's care has doubled since March, as more Central American teenagers cross the border without their parents, and the wait time in shelters lengthened.
+The number of children in the government's care has doubled since March, as more Central American teenagers are crossing the border without their parents, and the wait time in shelters has lengthened.

 HHS has already spent $144 million on the Tornillo facility, where it employs some 2,000 employees to care for 2,800 children.
 The nonprofit that operates Tornillo has stressed how it strives to make the children as comfortable and happy as possible, but child welfare experts say detention is simply wrong for children.

-"This is really an extraordinary development, and one that should dramatically reduce the number of children in federal immigration custody," said Neha Desai, Senior Attorney at the National Center for Youth Law.
-This group and others filed a lawsuit last month challenging the extra background checks that were prolonging childrens' stay in shelters.
+"This is really an extraordinary development, and one that should dramatically reduce the number of children in federal immigration custody," said Neha Desai, senior attorney at the National Center for Youth Law.
+This group and others filed a lawsuit last month challenging the extra background checks that were prolonging children's stay in shelters.

 "The new policy should never have been enacted in the first place," she said, "but I'm truly thrilled that the government has finally acknowledged its deeply flawed approach and chosen to correct course."